GreyMario/OoT-Randomizer/README.md

 - Sheik will no longer prevent Link from returning to childhood before obtaining the Forest Medallion.
 - Princess Ruto will now never disappear from Jabu Jabu's Belly, as she is vital to some puzzles.
 - The Castle Courtyard becomes sealed off after completing the events within, instead of seeing the Ocarina of Time be thrown into the moat.
 - In the Fire Temple, one door lock was removed.
-This is necessary to allow more variety in the placement of items within the dungeon.
-The door in question is behind the hammer totem in the lobby.
-As a consequence, fully clearing the Fire Temple leaves the player with one Small Key.
+This is necessary to allow the Megaton Hammer (or the single item which locks its access) to be placed anywhere _other than the Megaton Hammer chest_.
 - To make menu navigation in the inventory easier, empty inventory slots may now be highlighted with the cursor.
 This also fixes an issue where certain item combinations would result in unselectable items.

 # Logic Notes